DanChitwood/PlantsAndPython_2021/HypothesisGeneration/Readme.md

 Our classification files are located in the data folder

-Our Jupyter notebook is located here
+Our Jupyter notebook contains information about our process in communicating with groups, proposing hypotheses, results from the class poll, and information about classifying tissues as tissue types, reproductive/vegetative, and above/below.
+Here is the Jupyter notebook: [Hypothesis_Group_Notes.ipynb](Hypothesis_Group_Notes.ipynb)